dperique/release-analysis/README.md

 # Release Analysis

-This will help Redhat Openshift [TRT (Technical Release Team)](https://docs.ci.openshift.org/docs/release-oversight/the-technical-release-team/) watchers analyze release payloads and prow jobs from release payloads.
+These are tools that help Redhat Openshift [TRT (Technical Release Team)](https://docs.ci.openshift.org/docs/release-oversight/the-technical-release-team/) watchers analyze release payloads and prow jobs from release payloads.

-This command may expand to include other useful tools.
+## Building

+See [Makefile](./Makefile) for how to build.

-## Usage
+## release-analysis

 The `-d xxxx` option allows you to pull release payload tags (e.g., 4.15.0-0.nightly-2023-12-25-100326) from these places: